2018 Election Voter’s Information

 Applications can be found at: • Public Libraries • Department of Motor Vehicle offices • Military recruitment offices • Public assistance agency offices • District Governmental Centers • Board of Supervisors Office • Citizen Information Desk in the County • Government Center lobby • Judicial Center Information Desk

-In Fairfax County, voters who feel that they may encounter a problem getting to the polls on Election Day, may be eligible to vote early, absentee vote before November 7th.
-There are two ways for you to absentee vote, In-Person or by Mail.
+QUESTION 8 – I am going to be out of town on June 12th or may experience difficulties to make it to the polls, is there something else I can do?
+Yes, there is something you can to to make sure your vote is counted!
+In Fairfax County, voters who feel that they may encounter a problem getting to the polls on Election Day, may be eligible to vote early.
+There are 20 valid reasons to vote absentee in Virginia.
+You can Absentee vote two ways: In-Person or by Mail.
 Click here for more information.

 Absentee Vote By Mail

-Deadline to apply for an absentee ballot online, by mail, fax, or email is on Tuesday, October 31st.
+Deadline to apply for an absentee ballot to be mailed to you online, by mail, fax, or email is on Tuesday, June 5th.
+Your request must be received by the registrar by 5:00 pm.
 Fairfax County Office of Elections has posted the following important note.
 If you are voting absentee by mail using the United States Postal Services (USPS), consider the delivery standards and First Class mail deliver is now two five days and standard delivery is now two to nine day.
 Please take this into consideration and allow ample time to apply for AND mail in your absentee ballot so that the Office of Elections receives your absentee ballot by Election Day at 7:00 pm.

 Absentee Vote In-Person